Frequently Asked Questions

 Our promise date takes into consideration manufacturing lead time, our current backlog in each relative department, and a little wiggle room for unexpected delays.
 Your order will be on your dock by this date, at the latest!

 Can I expedite my order?

-Unfortunately, in some circumstances, the availability of material, the length of manufacturing processes, or our earlier commitments limit us from delivering product sooner than as promised.
+Unfortunately, in some circumstances, the availability of material, the length of manufacturing processes, or our earlier commitments limit us from expediting to deliver product sooner than as promised.